Summary¶

 The Python interpreter is started with:

-The go-to text editor on an HPC cluster is called nano
+The go-to text editor on an HPC cluster is called nano,

-being more advanced text editors.
+with emacs and vim being more advanced text editors.

-can be started with:
+nano can be started with:

 To create a Python script, one can do: